Frame dependence of Spekkens' contextuality for relativistic spin systems

 In summary, even though performing a Lorentz boost does not guarantee a breaking of quantum key distribution protocols, it does provide an (albeit slight) advantage in the general task of discriminating between two quantum states by means of a Helstrom measurement.

+There is a caveat in our discussion.
+We have assumed the eavesdropper Eve to have access only to the spin degrees of freedom.
+However, in general cryptographic scenarios one does not restrict the capabilities of eavesdropper.
+Typically, they are assumed to have access to all available degrees of freedom, in which case the probability of success would not depend on the rapidity.

 \paragraph{Conclusions} We have shown that, in general, Spekkens’ contextuality restricted to spin states is frame-dependent.
-By constructing an explicit example for one-qubit states, we demonstrated that an initially contextual set of spin states can become non-contextual after a Lorentz boost.
+We constructed an explicit example for one-qubit states, where we demonstrated that the model for spin observables in the rest frame is contextual, while the model for spin observables in the boosted frame is not.
 Importantly, this effect is not limited to relativistic regimes, as the change in contextuality persists even at low speeds.
 This indicates that, for a truly frame-independent notion of Spekkens’ contextuality, quantum states must include both spin and momentum degrees of freedom.
 Nevertheless, experiments restricted to spin degrees of freedom remain meaningful: for instance, observing changes in contextuality can still be done without concern for the inertial frame, as discussed in \cite{CamposDelgado:2025lyl}.